 When I decided to get my life more in line with Christ, I had to have faith to overcome obstacles to my relationship with Him.
 One change that needed to be made was to quit smoking.
 I knew in my spirit, and from the requests of my children, and from my health problems it was wrong.
 I had asthma since I was a child and smoking was really not a good idea.
 I had asthma and was diagnosed COPD as a young adult.
 The cigarettes were going to kill me if I didn’t quit.
 I kept getting bronchitis and I had already had problems with pneumonia.
 I used to get pneumonia the same time every year, sometimes more than once.

 I no longer get pneumonia or bronchitis and I am off the inhalers for COPD, praise God!
 I still struggle with asthma sometimes but nothing like I used to.
 While this may be another topic, I need to say that if you believe you are healed and say “by His stripes I am healed” and believe it, it usually works.
+If you step out in faith God will meet you in that faith.
 After I started writing this part a few days ago I started getting sick.
 I am taking vitamin C and drinking honey green tea.
 I am also believing for the Lord to meet me with fighting this because by His stripes I am healed!

 I smoked for at least 15 years and I must admit I enjoyed cigarettes.
 I started smoking at as a teenager.
 I thought it was cool to smoke and oddly I actually craved cigarettes.
 As smoking became a habit, it began to kill me.
 It was not easy to quit.
 I did not quit because I didn’t want to die.
 I did not quit because cigarettes became expensive and tasted terrible from the carpet glue or fire retardant in them.
 I did not quit because of horror stories on commercials, although they may have helped a little.
 I enjoyed singing and I did not want to sing from a voice box.
 While these are all great reasons to quit, For me, the main reason I quit was because I wanted to get closer to the Lord.
 I knew I had to quit to go all in.
 Quitting smoking was one of the most difficult things I have ever done: but it was possible with the help of God.
 In Matthew 19:26 Jesus tells us that “with God all things are possible.”